mozilla/addons-server/docs/api/topics/rocketfuel.rst

     Filtering on null values is done by omiting the value for the corresponding parameter in the query string.

+    If no results are found with the filters specified, the API will automatically use a fallback mechanism and try to change the values to null in order to try to find some results.

+    The order in which the filters are set to null is:
+        1. `region`
+        2. `carrier`
+        3. `region` and `carrier`.

+    In addition, if that fallback mechanism is used, HTTP responses will have an additional `API-Fallback` header, containing the fields which were set to null to find the returned results, separated by a comma if needed, like this:

+    `API-Fallback: region, carrier`

 Create
 ------